Vladimir-Petkov/TaskManager-Vue/README.md

 ### Design

 The app is fully responsible built with Vuetify and a website is https://vuetifyjs.com.
-Layout looks good on mobile phones, tablets and laptops / desktops.
+Layout looks good on laptops / desktops.
 The app has good ui and great ux!

 ### Endpoints